LLNL/msr-safe/README.md

 uses the SLURM SPANK infrastructure to make a popen(3) call to the msrsave command line utility in the job epilogue and prologue.

+The version of msrsave (and msr-safe) can be modified by updating the following compiler flag:

+    -DVERSION=\"MAJOR.MINOR.PATCH\"

+The msrsave version can be queried with:

+    msrsave --version

 Troubleshooting
 ---------------